BejaouiSamy/BejaouiSamy/README.md

 ### What can you expect here?

 - Projects that are as unpredictable as a South Park plot twist.
-(Libft?
-Yeah, we’ve got that.)
 - Random, possibly genius, code snippets made with the precision of MF Doom's bars.
 - Collaboration: If you wanna join the madness or just throw a shoutout, hit me up.
 - And, of course, memes.
 Because if you don't laugh while coding, you’re doing it wrong.